Treason: New Zealand

-The penalty is life imprisonment, except for conspiracy, for which the maximum sentence is 14 years' imprisonment.
+The penalty is mandatory life imprisonment, except for conspiracy and attempts, for which the maximum sentence is 14 years' imprisonment.
 Treason was the last capital crime in New Zealand law: the death penalty for the offence was not revoked until 1989, 28 years after it was abolished for murder.

-Very few people have been prosecuted for the act of treason in New Zealand, and none have been prosecuted in recent years.
+Very few people have been prosecuted for the act of treason in New Zealand.

 Norway

 Article 85 of the Constitution of Norway states that "[a]ny person who obeys an order the purpose of which is to disturb the liberty and security of the Storting [Parliament] is thereby guilty of treason against the country."

 Russia

-Article 275 of the Criminal Code of Russia defines treason as "espionage, disclosure of state secrets, or any other assistance rendered to a foreign State, a foreign organization, or their representatives in hostile activities to the detriment of the external security of the Russian Federation, committed by a citizen of the Russian Federation."
-The sentence is imprisonment for 12 to 20 years.
-It is not a capital offence, even though murder and some aggravated forms of attempted murder are (although Russia currently has a moratorium on the death penalty).
+Article 275 of the Criminal Code of Russia, as updated in April 2023, defines treason as "espionage, disclosure of state secrets, or any other assistance rendered to a foreign State, a foreign organization, or their representatives in hostile activities to the detriment of the external security of the Russian Federation, committed by a citizen of the Russian Federation."
+The penalty is imprisonment from 12 years to life.
 Subsequent sections provide for further offences against state security, such as armed rebellion and forcible seizure of power.

+On 30 June 2022, Russian physicist Dmitry Kolker was arrested on suspicion of passing information to China.

+On 17 April 2023, Russian opposition politician and anti-war activist Vladimir Kara-Murza was convicted on charges of treason and spreading disinformation about the Russian military, and sentenced to 25 years in prison.
+Kara-Murza's conviction is the longest sentence for political activity since the fall of the Soviet Union, and the length of the sentence is comparable only to Stalin's purges in the 1930s.

+In early 2024, Russian American ballet dancer Ksenia Karelina was arrested in Yekaterinburg and charged with treason for sending $51.80 to Razom, a New York City-based nonprofit organization that sends humanitarian assistance to Ukraine.
+She initially faced life in prison, but pleaded guilty and was sentenced to 12 years in prison.